 Becoming a tummy sleeper

 Once she’s an independent roller, your baby might prefer to sleep on her side or stomach sleeping all the time. other than back sleeping.
-During the baby's sleep the baby can roll from back to tummy and back again on her own, it’s safe to leave her be.

 Your Safe Sleep Checklist: tummy sleeper edition